volodymyrhudyma/blog/content/blog/2020-05-24-spread-operator-in-javascript.md

 In the example above, the rest pattern collected all elements but the first one into an array.

-## The difference between "rest" pattern and spread operator
+## The Difference Between "Rest" Pattern And Spread Operator

 Spread operator unpacks, rest packs: